CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 This pseudo-operation should to be at begin of source.
 Set GPU device.
 One of following device type can be set:
-CapeVerde, Pitcairn, Tahiti, Oland, Bonaire, Spectre, Spooky, Kalindi, Hainan, Hawaii, Iceland, Tonga, Mullins, Fiji and Carrizo.
+CapeVerde, Pitcairn, Tahiti, Oland, Bonaire, Spectre, Spooky, Kalindi, Hainan, Hawaii, Iceland, Tonga, Mullins, Fiji, Carrizo, Goose, Horse, Stoney, Ellesmere, and Baffin.

 ### .half